Snapchat/djinni/README.md

 Notable differences when comparing to the Java/ObjC support:

-- deriving(ord, eq, hash) is not applicable to Javascript because JS doesn't support overloading standard comparison methods.
+- deriving(ord, eq) is not applicable to Javascript because JS doesn't support overloading standard comparison methods.
 - Extended records generate the same code as regular records.
 Because JS can easily add extension methods (by add functions to prototype) without having to derive from a base class.